HBDigitalLabs/BitroSynth/README.md

 Starting from version 3.0, this project is licensed under the Apache License, Version 2.0.

 ---
-You can contact us via this email: Huseyinberke110@outlook.com
----

 ## © 2025 Hüseyin Berke - HBDigitalLabs